 Some images show pieces of clothes and jewellery that are not being worn anymore and that is very hard to find today.
 The women in these images are generally from the poorer, working-class part of the community who did not necessarily understand the value of their culture at the time and did not preserve these items.

 Anita’s images show women going about everyday business, going to market, attending weddings, and caring for children.
 Browsing through the images, Dr Reem was able to explain some of the customs to Anita, while Anita was able to explain the place and time of the images to us.
 Together they were able to fill gaps in each other’s understanding of the local customs and dress, creating a fuller picture and a deeper understanding for both of them.
 A wonderful meeting of minds and passion.

 For us at the Zay Initiative, these images are a valuable record to help us understand the customs, the outfits and the situations in which these items were used in everyday life.
 We are grateful to Anita for sharing her treasures with us.

-During her visit, Anita presented us with a of Bahraini heritage which she bought in the souks in Dubai in 1978.
-This is a formal garment usually worn over a matching nasil .
+During her visit, Anita presented us with a Thawb nasil of Bahraini heritage which she bought in the souks in Dubai in 1978.
+This is a formal garment usually worn over a matching kandurah.
 A valuable addition to The Zay Collection.